-In cooperation with the International Law Enforcement Auditors Association (ILEAA) we taught our first course in 2008.
-Our objective has always been; to train law enforcement professionals in auditing and inspections techniques that have been successfully used to, satisfy accreditation requirements; Reduce law enforcement liability, crime statistics, operational costs, and significantly Improve compliance.
+In cooperation with the International Law Enforcement Auditors Association (ILEAA), we taught our first course in 2008.
+Our objective has always been; to train law enforcement professionals in auditing and inspection techniques that have been successfully used to, satisfy accreditation requirements; Reduce law enforcement liability, crime statistics, operational costs, and significantly improve compliance.
 Over the years we have trained hundreds of law enforcement professionals from the United States and Canada.

 In addition to our associates, we utilize professionals we have developed relationships with over the years to conduct training and audits/assessments.
 These individuals have demonstrated their expertise in a number of actual training environments as well as inspections and audit engagements.

 Dan Olson: President LD Consulting LLC, CLEA

 Dan is a founding member of the International Law Enforcement Auditors Association (ILEAA) and served as the president of that organization for two years.
-Dan is a member in good standing with the International Law Enforcement Auditors Association (ILEAA), the Institute of Internal Auditors (IIA), the International Association of Chiefs of Police (IACP), is a Certified Law Enforcement Auditor (CLEA) and has a Masters degree from Northern Arizona University.
+He is a Certified Law Enforcement Auditor (CLEA) and has a Masters degree from Northern Arizona University.
 Dan is the founder and president of the Law Enforcement Inspections and Auditing Group (LEIAG.org).

 Executive Advisory Group: